apex/up/docs/04-configuration.md

 You may specify one or more target regions for deployment using the `regions` array.
 Glob style patterns may be used to match region ids.
 By default "us-west-2" is used unless the `AWS_REGION` environment variable is defined.

+Note: Currently only a single region is supported until the issue https://github.com/apex/up/issues/134 is closed.

 A single region:

 ```json